PieceZhang/autonomous_needle_insertion/README.md

 ### Service lifecycle & health
 - Bring services up with `docker compose up --profile dev -d`; health checks ensure dependencies are ready.
 - If a health check fails, inspect the affected container’s logs to diagnose the problem (for example: `docker compose logs -f <service>`).
-- Stop and remove containers with `docker compose down` when finished.

 ## For administrators
 This section explains how to prepare a **host machine** to run the Dockerized ROS 2 workspace reliably.
 A Linux lab box is recommended; macOS/Windows hosts work via Docker Desktop.

 ### 1) Choose a host platform
 **Linux** is recommended.
-Choose Ubuntu 22.04 LTS or 24.04 LTS for best compatibility with ROS 2 and Docker.
+Choose Ubuntu 22.04 LTS or 24.04 LTS for best compatibility with Docker.
-> Project‑level recommendations (not hard requirements): ≥4 physical cores (8 threads), 16 GB RAM, and ≥50 GB free SSD space for images/logs.
-Wired Ethernet to your device LAN is strongly preferred.
+> Project‑level recommendations (not hard requirements): ≥ 4 physical cores (8 threads), 16 GB RAM, and ≥ 50 GB free SSD space for images/logs.
+Wired Ethernet LAN to your device is strongly preferred.

 ### 2) Install Git and Docker
 Install Git, Docker Engine and the Compose v2 plugin, then check with: